Chicago and North Western 1385: Chicago and North Western steam program

-By July 1981, following the start of the early 1980s recession and the bankruptcy of the Milwaukee Road, the public opinion of railroads around the Milwaukee area soured, and C&NW management explored ways to publicize their company's healthy operations.
+By July 1981, the bankruptcy of the Milwaukee Road generated public relations issues for other railroads within the Upper Midwest, and C&NW management explored ways to publicize their company's healthy operations.
 Chris Burger, the manager of the C&NW's Wisconsin Division, proposed an idea of a steam program to James A. Zito, the railroad's vice president of operations, and James R. Wolfe, the railroad's president.
 (Note: The idea of a steam program started during a pitch meeting between Burger and Zito in Chicago, when Burger noticed a photograph of railroaders posing in front of C&NW 4-6-2 locomotive No. 1544, and he asked Zito about it.
 Zito replied it was a graduation shot of his father's engineer training class.)
 Burger felt No. 1385 would be the ideal locomotive for the program.
-While Wolfe envisioned the benefits, he felt the company couldn't afford to host a full-blown program with the ongoing recession.
+While Wolfe envisioned the benefits, he felt the company couldn't afford to host a full-blown program with the state of the economy at the time.
 Burger then proposed a limited operation on the Wisconsin Division during the 1982 National Transportation Week, which Zito and Wolfe approved.

-Burger approached the MCRM's board of directors about the C&NW leasing No. 1385 for the event, and he requested the Federal Railroad Administration (FRA) to inspect the R-1 for eligibility to operate on the mainline.
-The MCRM board approved the lease, and the FRA gave their approval, but they stated that the running gear required repairs, first.
+Burger approached the MCRY's board of directors about the C&NW leasing No. 1385 for the event, and he requested the Federal Railroad Administration (FRA) to inspect the R-1 for eligibility to operate on the mainline.
+The MCRY board approved the lease, and the FRA gave their approval, but they stated that the running gear required repairs, first.
 Since such repairs required a drop pit, Burger contacted the C&NW's repair facility in Green Bay, where railroaders with steam experience, including motive power foreman Al Kawalek, were still employed.
-To prepare No. 1385 for long distance operations, MCRM crews extended the coal boards on the tender for extra coal capacity, they paired the locomotive with a Milwaukee Road auxiliary car for extra water capacity, and they installed a multiple-unit device to control diesel locomotives.
+To prepare No. 1385 for long distance operations, MCRY crews extended the coal boards on the tender for extra coal capacity, they paired the locomotive with a Milwaukee Road auxiliary car for extra water capacity, and they installed a multiple-unit device to control diesel locomotives.